OdysseasKr/music-som/README.md

 # music-som
 Kohonen self organising maps for music clustering in Python

-This repo contains a general implementation of a Self Organising Map in Python.
+This repo contains a general implementation of Self Organising Maps in Python.
 Required packages:
 - Librosa
 - Numpy
 - H5py